OpenNebula/docs/source/advanced_components/ddc/reference/provision/driver/ec2.rst

 ``cloud_init``        NO        Generate ``cloud-init`` contextualization data if no custom ``userdata`` specified (default: ``no``).
 See :ref:`Cloud-init <ddc_driver_ec2_cloudinit>`.
 ===================== ========= ===========

-and, all the parameters supported by the :ref:`EC2 cloud-bursting <ec2g>` driver.
+and all the parameters supported by the :ref:`EC2 cloud-bursting <ec2g>` driver.

 .. _ddc_driver_ec2_cloudinit:

 Cloud-init
 ==========

 `Cloud-init <http://cloudinit.readthedocs.io/>`__ is a popular tool to contextualize the cloud resources.
-Although the OpenNebula mainly supports own contextualization method and tools (see packages for `Linux <https://github.com/OpenNebula/addon-context-linux>`__ and `Windows <https://github.com/OpenNebula/addon-context-windows>`__), the EC2 driver can be forced to provide configuration for generic images relying on the cloud-init.
+Although OpenNebula mainly supports its own contextualization method and tools (see packages for `Linux <https://github.com/OpenNebula/addon-context-linux>`__ and `Windows <https://github.com/OpenNebula/addon-context-windows>`__), the EC2 driver can be forced to provide configuration for generic images relying on cloud-init.

 The cloud-init configuration is generated if

-1. explicitly enabled by ``cloud_init`` parameter and
+1. explicitly enabled by the ``cloud_init`` parameter and
 2. no custom ``userdata`` parameter is specified.

 Parameter ``cloud_init`` allowed values: